KhronosGroup/Vulkan-Samples/framework/README.md

 ### High level base sample class

-This base class abstracts away most of the Vulkan API and as such makes heavy use of the Vulkan object wrapper classes of the framework.
+This base class abstracts away most of the Vulkan API calls and as such makes heavy use of the Vulkan object wrapper classes of the framework.
 Writing samples with the base class is less verbose.

 See [vulkan_sample.h](./vulkan_sample.h) and [vulkan_sample.cpp](./vulkan_sample.cpp).